ncatlab/nlab-content/pages/3/7/2/0/273/content.md

   \omega Categories
 $$

 along which one can generalize the coefficient objects of ordinary cohomology.
-(See [[omega-groupoid]], [[omega-category]]).
+(See [[strict omega-groupoid]], [[strict omega-category]]).
 Since doing so in particular generalizes abelian groups to nonabelian groups (but goes much further!) this is generally addressed as leading to _nonabelian cohomology_.

 Depending on how one thinks of the object whose cohomology one computes, there are two different ways to realize this, as mentioned above: